jtleek/reviews/README.md

 4. A set of claims

-When you (or anyone else) writes a paper the goal is to communicate clearly items 1-3 so that they cna justify the set of claims they are making.
-In the current peer review system there are currently three tasks you are responsible for as a peer reviewer:
+When you (or anyone else) writes a paper the goal is to communicate clearly items 1-3 so that they can justify the set of claims they are making.
+In the current peer review system there are three tasks you are responsible for as a peer reviewer:

 1. Evaluating the quality and accuracy of the methods, data, and results.
 2. Determining whether the methods, data and results justify the claims.